Top 10 Hikes in Maui

 All pathways are just dirt and gravel, so it is highly suggested to bring good walking shoes.
 The main pathway splits into both a left and right fork, offering visitors options for which way to explore.
 Ho’olawa Li’iii’i (the left fork), is the footpath that leads to the most popular waterfall at Twin Falls.
 Via the left fork, you will come to an old rock masonry irrigation ditch.
 Just continue to walk over the cement blocks or through the stream, and you will finally come to the picturesque “Caveman Swimming Hole and Falls.”
 Ho’olawa Nui (the right fork), is also accessed off the main pathway, and leads hikers through 2 hand-dug irrigation ditches, and finally to another set of waterfalls great for swimming and photo ops.

-When venturing to Twin Falls on Maui, make sure to bring good walking shows, bathing suits and towels, and bug spray for hikers prone to mosquito bites.
+When venturing to Twin Falls on Maui, make sure to bring good walking shoes, bathing suits and towels, and bug spray for hikers prone to mosquito bites.
 Always exercise caution when jumping off rocks, and watch your step for tree roots sticking out of the walkways!
 There are no fees for entering or parking at Twin Falls.

 Learn more at Twin Falls on Maui.